ocean-onion/BDCraft-maybe/clean_docs/tokens.md

 Market tokens are special items used to establish player-owned markets where BD economic activity takes place.

-- **Appearance**: Enchanted emerald with custom name "BD Market Token" in gold text
+- **Appearance**: Enchanted emerald with custom name "BD Market Token" in gold text and blue enchantment glow
 - **Function**: Creates a player-owned market when placed in an item frame above a market stall door
 - **Acquisition**: Crafting only